Kinnoshachi/notes/RDS-faq-notes.md

     Oracle and RDS for SQL Server, if the upgrade to the next minor version requires a change to a different edition, then we may not schedule automatic upgrades even if you have enabled the Auto Minor Version Upgrade setting.

+    Backups will simply be taken from your standby to avoid I/O suspension on the DB instance primary.

 # Billing
 ### Q: How will I be charged and billed for my use of Amazon RDS?
     * DB instance hours